 [email protected] | 206.403.3931

-Sarah is a print and multimedia journalist whose work has been published by the Seattle Times, Global Post, the Seattle Weekly and KUOW, and a cofounder of the Common Language Project.
-Stuteville won the 2011 Sigma Delta Chi Award for magazine writing from the Society of Professional Journalists for her article The Return: One Marine’s story of a mission accomplished, but not really over, published by Pacific Northwest Magazine, as well as three 2011 Northwest Excellence in Journalism awards for that story and Never Going Home.
+Sarah is a print and multimedia journalist and a cofounder of the Seattle Globalist.
+She won the 2011 Sigma Delta Chi Award for magazine writing from the Society of Professional Journalists for her article The Return: One Marine’s story of a mission accomplished, but not really over, published by Pacific Northwest Magazine, as well as three 2011 Northwest Excellence in Journalism for her reporting in northern Iraq and Syria.
+She wrote and produced the award-winning feature-length documentary, BARZAN.
+She also recently co-produced an hour-long radio special on young people and politics in the former Soviet Union for The Seattle Globalist and Public Radio Exchange.
 In addition to reporting, Sarah teaches entrepreneurial journalism and documentary film-making at the University of Washington.
 She also writes a weekly column on international intersections in the Pacific Northwest for The Seattle Times and The Seattle Globalist.

 Jessica Partnow, Co-Founder & Executive Director

 Jessica is a radio journalist whose work has been published by NPR, KUOW, The World and Living on Earth.
 She was a Knight New Media Fellow at the UC Berkeley Graduate School of Journalism.
 Her radio series Life on the Duwamish received a Regional Edward R. Murrow Award for News Series.
 She produced Generation Putin, an hour-long public radio special on young people and political change in the former Soviet Union, in January 2013.
 Jessica teaches entrepreneurial journalism at the University of Washington’s Department of Communication, and manages the Seattle Globalist Community Events Calendar.
 Want to list an event on our calendar?
 Interested in advertising with us?
 Write to Jessica!

 [email protected] | 206.685.7177